realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 Strategic closure is necessary for finite agents.
 Ontological closure requires demonstration of interactional exhaustiveness—a condition finite agents cannot guarantee.

+---

 ## 2.2 The Artifact vs. The Attitude

 Models are artifacts.
 They are static compressions of dynamic systems.
-An artifact cannot be "dogmatic" any more than a hammer can be "violent."
+An artifact cannot be dogmatic any more than a hammer can be violent.

-- **Operational Closure** is a property of the **Artifact**. (e.g., The equation lacks a variable for X).
+- **Operational Closure** is a property of the artifact (e.g., an equation lacks a variable).
-- **Epistemic Dogma** is a property of the **Attitude**. (e.g., The physicist insists X does not exist because it is not in the equation).
+- **Epistemic Dogma** is a property of the attitude (e.g., insisting that what is not modeled does not exist).

-Interactional Epistemics does not demand that models be rewritten to include everything (The Map-Territory Problem).
-It demands that the **attitude of the user** remain permeable to what the model excludes.
+Interactional Epistemics does not demand that models include everything.
+It demands that the attitude of the user remain permeable to what the model excludes.

 The error is never the simplification.
-The error is the denial of the complex reality outside the simplification.
+The error is denial of structure beyond the simplification.

+---

 ## 2.3 Distinction from *Ceteris Paribus*

-*Ceteris paribus* functions as a local bracketing operator.
-It temporarily freezes background variables for tractable analysis.
+*Ceteris paribus* brackets background variables for tractable analysis.

-Interactional Permeability does not forbid bracketing.
-It regulates how bracketing is interpreted.
+Interactional Permeability regulates interpretation of bracketing:

-- *Ceteris paribus* permits isolation for calculation.
+- *Ceteris paribus* permits temporary isolation.
 - Permeability forbids mistaking isolation for ontological completeness.

 The first is methodological.
 The second is epistemic posture.

+---

 ## 2.4 The Interactional Condition

-Empirical systems are embedded in environments exchanging energy, matter, and information.
+Empirical systems exchange energy, matter, and information with environments.
 Any model of such systems is:

 - A local compression.
 - Embedded in broader interacting structure.